 Karna – I am not fighting this war to gain anything.
 After Ganga Putra Bheesma, I am the most unfortunate lone warrior in this battlefield.
 Fighting for nothing.
 He has his Pratigya and hence he is helpless.
 But I am not helpless.
 I can walk away from the war.
 But No, I won’t.
 I cannot leave my friend when he needs me the most.
 I know he is wrong but that has nothing to do with my gratitude.

-Such was the loyalty of the eldest Pandav who died being faithful for his friend, who endured a lifetime of insults and was cheated the rightful name and title.(Last Updated On: July 8, 2021)
+Such was the loyalty of the eldest Pandav, who died being faithful for his friend, who endured a lifetime of insults and was cheated the rightful name and title.(Last Updated On: January 4, 2022)